 Wearing Masks For A Full Park Day Is Challenging

-We tested four different masks during our Disney World visit.
+We tested five different masks during our Disney World visits.
 Here’s are pros and cons of each type plus general Disney World mask tips.

 Disney World After COVID Reopening: The Ugly